gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 In other hand, there could be some fields in your application that you will need to render the inner HTML tags, such as a content field in a blog or a comment in a comments section, that are built in rich-text editors.

-That's when you expose your application to XSS attacks, since the way to render these HTML tags is by using a HTML parser (e.g. [html-react-parser](https://github.com/remarkablemark/html-react-parser)) or using the `dangerouslySetInnerHTML` prop, as this example below:
+That's when you expose your application to XSS attacks, since the way to render these HTML tags is by using an HTML parser (e.g. [html-react-parser](https://github.com/remarkablemark/html-react-parser)) or using the `dangerouslySetInnerHTML` prop, as this example below:

 ```js
 const CommentRenderer = comment => (